 - (1) The impact of the International Financial Reporting Standards ("IFRSs") endorsed by the Financial Supervisory Commission, R.O.C. ("FSC") which have already been adopted.

-The Company believes that the adoption of the following IFRSs would not have any material - The Company believes that the adoption of the following IFRSs would not have any material impact on its parent-company-only financial statements. - Amendments to IFRS 4, "Extension of the temporary exemption from applying IFRS 9" - Amendments to IFRS 9, IAS39, IFRS7, IFRS4 and IFRS16 "Interest Rate Benchmark Reform- Phase 2"
+The Company believes that the adoption of the following IFRSs would not have any material impact - The Company believes that the adoption of the following IFRSs would not have any material impact on its parent-company-only financial statements. - Amendments to IAS 16 "Property, Plant and Equipment Proceeds before Intended Use" - Amendments to IAS 37 "Onerous Contracts-Cost of Fulfilling a Contract" - Annual Improvements to IFRS Standards 2018-2020 - Amendments to IFRS 3 "Reference to the Conceptual Framework" - (2) The impact of IFRS endorsed by the FSC which have not been adopted.

-The Company assesses that the adoption of the following new standards, effective from April 1, 2021 would not have any material impact on the financial statements.

-- Amendments to IFRS 16 "Covid-19-Related Rent Concessions beyond 30 June 2021" - (2) The impact of IFRS endorsed by the FSC which have not been adopted.